 may still lose the sale because the buyer failed to

-Whether you're working with a realty agent or going it alone with a private sale (or purchase) attempt, check out my book The Happy Agent.
-It's chock full of marketing tips, techniques and advice, including sections on selling privately, how to prepare your property for market to maximize a sale price, how to hold successful open houses, effectively advertise, negotiate and more that could make the difference between attempting to sell and actually creating a successful sale.
+Whether you're working with a realty agent or going it alone with a private sale (or purchase) attempt, check out Ross' book The Happy Agent.
+It's full of marketing tips, techniques and advice, including sections on selling privately, how to prepare your property for market to maximize a sale price, how to hold successful open houses, effectively advertise, negotiate and more that could make the difference between attempting to sell and actually creating a successful sale.

 Available virtually everywhere print and e-books are sold.